 With a host of features like, heart rate monitoring, fitness tracking, GPS, and more, the best smartwatches can come at a hefty price tag; around $300 and up if you’re buying a known brand.

-With features like heart rate monitoring, waterproofing, GPS tracking, and many others, these are some of the best smartwatches under $100 that are just as good (maybe even better?) than branded versions.
+But not to worry, these are some of the best smartwatches under $100 that are just as good (maybe even better?) than branded versions.
+They have the same features like heart rate monitoring, waterproofing, GPS tracking, and many others.

 The Ticwatch Express –or Ticwatch E –is everything you want from a smart watch: simple OS, fitness-focused, with a built-in GPS and GLONASS, and a fairly large 1.4 inch display with 400×400 pixel resolution.
 Priced at a little over $100, it offers a whole lot more value-for-money than other smart watches in its price range.